colic-nevena/docsy/README.md

 Server is set up to run on HTTPS in order for some of the key PWA feature to work (access to camera will only work over HTTPS).
-If this is not needed, just edit HttpServer.ts file on server and comment out the lines for ssl certificates.
+If this is not needed, just edit HttpServer.ts file in server microservice and comment out the lines for ssl certificates.

 ---